 Conclusion

-You now have VSCodium installed on Debian through either the APT repository for direct system integration or Flatpak for sandboxed isolation.
-As a result, the repository method provides automatic updates through standard apt upgrade commands, while Flatpak users run flatpak update periodically.
+You now have VSCodium installed on Debian through either the APT repository for direct system integration, Extrepo for simplified repository management, or Flatpak for sandboxed isolation.
+As a result, the APT and Extrepo methods provide automatic updates through standard apt upgrade commands, while Flatpak users run flatpak update periodically.
 For project-specific workflows, consider exploring Docker on Debian for containerized development environments, or browse the Open VSX Registry to add language support, themes, and debugging tools.